lenablechmann/guthrat-immobilien/README.md

 - use this website to learn Javascript modules and bundling them up with webpack
 - improve your DOM manipulation skills by leavin the html files empty and creating all of the content dynamically
 - make the design responsive and intuitive

-## Specification (MVP)
+- learn to define a minimum viable product and stick with it (avoid feature creep)

+## MVP specification (minimum viable product)
 - The website should have:
   1. Top nav bar with contact info and maybe a logo
-  1. Home with a bit of a sell pitch + nice photo of the agent
+  1. Home with a bit of a sell pitch + nice photo of the agent, perhaps what people write about the agency and/or its certificates
-  1. A menu from which you can access: "Immobilienangebote", "Verkauf", "Vermietung", "Kontakt"
+  1. A menu from which you can access: "Immobilienangebote", "Verkauf", "Kontakt"
   2. Bottom nav bar with "Impressum", "AGB", "Datenschutz"

 ## Project Roadmap